-Tokyo high school girl found dead in Yamanashi Prefecture
+Couple arrested after missing Tokyo high school girl found dead

 The girl had left home at around 3:30 p.m. on Saturday, telling her mother she planned to go to see friends and would return later that afternoon.
 Her mother called the police at around 6:30 p.m., as she had not come home and could not be contacted.

 According to the sources, security camera footage shows the high school student getting into a car on a road near her home.
-The vehicle was found in Nagano Prefecture on Monday night and the couple told investigators they had disposed of the girl’s body in neighboring Yamanashi Prefecture.
+The vehicle was found in Nagano Prefecture on Monday night and the couple who were in the car told investigators they had disposed of the girl's body in neighboring Yamanashi Prefecture.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.